nataliaspeck/git-guide/README.md

 After a commit, the files are now **unmodified**.
 When you modify them, they are **modified**.

 To commit your changes, you can `git commit -m "Add a commit message here"` and then you can `git push origin(remote name) master(remote branch name)` to send your changes to the repository.

+## logs

+To see the history of commits in some branch, you can `git log`.
+It shows the hash of the commits, the Authors, the Dates and the descriptions.

+To see the changes of some special commit, you can `git show HASH_OF_COMMIT`

+To see a list of commits by author, you can `git log --author='NAME'`

+To see a 'graph' of the connections between commits, you can `git log --graph`

+Other util commands:
+`git shortlog` or `git shortlog -sn` to see short and direct informations about the commits.
+`git log --decorate` to see extra informations about the commits, like branchs and etc.